Daniel C. Rosen, Ph.D. - Licensed Psychologist

-As a cognitive-behavioral therapist, I am interested in exploring the relationship between how you think, how you feel, and what you do in challenging situations and relationships.
-My approach integrates mindfulness traditions focused on being present with the here-and-now experience and is aimed at supporting you in taking action consistent with your personal values.
+As a cognitive-behavioral therapist grounded in Acceptance and Commitment Therapy (ACT), I am interested in exploring the relationship between how you think, how you feel, and what you do.
+My approach reflects mindfulness traditions focused on being present with the "here-and-now" and is aimed at supporting you in taking action consistent with your deepest values.

 My practice is informed by the following principles: